 The Hinckley Journal of Politics

-The Hinckley Journal of Politics is one of the only undergraduate-run journal of politics in the nation and strives to publish scholarly papers of exceptional caliber from University of Utah undergraduate students in the fields of politics and public policy.
+The Hinckley Journal of Politics is one of the only undergraduate-run journals of politics in the nation and strives to publish scholarly papers of exceptional caliber.
+The journal promotes the intellectual talents of University of Utah students in the fields of politics, government, international relations, and humanitarian aid.
 Contributing articles should address relevant issues by explaining key problems and potential solutions.
-Papers should adhere to the highest standards of research and analysis.
+Papers should adhere to the highest standards of political research and analysis.
 The Journal covers local, national, and international issues, and embraces diverse political perspectives.
-With this publication the Hinckley Institute hopes to encourage reader involvement in the world of politics.

 Apply for the Editorial Board

 Each year between 12-15 students are selected to serve on the Journal’s editorial board.
 Students help review, debate, and select the submissions to be published in the upcoming edition.
 This is a rich opportunity to see firsthand how an academic journal works and to participate in the process.
 The editors will consider students who submit the following:

 A cover letter detailing your reasons for wanting to participate on the editorial board

 A short description of your writing and or editing experience

 Contact information (name, full address, phone number, and email)